< Go to Fleece Jackets - Women's

 Lightweight, highly breathable, and fairly warm, the Patagonia R2 Jacket is a great technical piece for cardio activities on chilly days or as a layer on mountain adventures.

 One of the more expensive products in our review, this jacket is worth the cost if you're looking for a cozy, yet technical fleece.
-If you're looking for a similar style at a more affordable price, check out our Best Buy winner, The North Face Tech-Osito.
+If you're looking for a more affordable jacket, check out our Best Buy winner, the Marmot Flashpoint - Women's.